Margaret W. "Hap" Brennecke: ALCOA

 She worked for Aluminum Company of America (ALCOA) for 22 years as a research metallurgist, identifying materials for military vehicles and engineering projects used in World War II.
 "Over these years, Brennecke also embraced a love of travel, spending time in Russia in 1958 and taking trips aboard freighters traveling to and from bauxite mines on the Caribbean island of Trinidad", NASA History wrote in 2019.

 To assist the World War II effort, Brennecke sharpened her focus from general chemistry and specialized in welding and alloy fabrication.
-As part of that work, she chose the alloys and joining methods used for aircraft, railroad equipment, bridges, pontoons, and landing craft, including those used during the Normandy invasion (known as Operation Overlord) in 1944.
-Like other women of that era, Brennecke experienced gender discrimination throughout her career, which inspired her to choose a neutral nickname ‘Hap’ to disguise her gender in written reports and other correspondence that was passed beyond the laboratory.
+As part of that work, she chose the alloys and joining methods used for aircraft, railroad equipment, bridges, pontoons, and landing craft, including those used during the Normandy invasion, known as Operation Overlord, on June 6, 1944.
+Like other women of the era, Brennecke experienced gender discrimination throughout her career, which inspired her to choose a neutral nickname ‘Hap’ to disguise her gender in written reports and other correspondence that was passed beyond the laboratory.
 She said the nickname was a "middle ground between the courtesy of the times and the informality of the NASA engineering team."